 Repair any cracks in concrete with caulk or other repair material.
 For dips in a soil floor, level out any dips in the ground where standing water may pool by adding and compacting more dirt into the dips.

 If you notice that the door or windows are allowing in cool breezes, figure out if it is coming from around the door or window or from around the frames.
 If it's coming from around the door or window, add weatherstripping.
 If it's coming from around the frames, apply caulk as needed.

 Also, repair or replace any damaged or broken equipment as necessary.

-You'll want to replace broken or cracked polycarbonate or glass as soon as possible, but you can temporarily prevent wind chill from damaging your plants by replacing a broken pane with a piece of cardboard covered in plastic sheeting or by taping cracks with glazing tape.
+- Replace broken or cracked polycarbonate or glass as soon as possible.
+You can temporarily prevent wind chill from damaging your plants by replacing a broken pane with a piece of cardboard covered in plastic sheeting or by taping cracks with glazing tape.
 Glazing companies generally have most standard sizes of horticultural glass and polycarbonate in stock, but if yours is not standard, you may have to special-order it.

-Rips in plastic sheeting are more easily repaired since they can be taped together with glazing tape placed on the inside and the outside of the rip.
-Particularly large holes in the sheeting can be fixed by taping a square of polyethylene over the hole and taping on each side with glazing tape.
+- Fix large holes in the sheeting by taping a square of polyethylene over the hole and taping on each side with glazing tape.

 If the weather permits you to leave your plants outside for a whole week during the summer or if you're between crops, you can sterilize the inside of the greenhouse naturally by sealing off all vents, windows, doors and other openings and letting the temperature rise over the course of a week.
 This should allow the temperature to get high enough to kill off pathogens, which can be particularly beneficial if you had any recent pests or diseases wreak havoc on your plants.